Ismail Mashal: Career and personal life

-Mashal had worked as a professor for ten years at the time of his arrest in 2023, including at three different academic institutions, most recently his own private co-educational university in Kabul.
-By December 2022, when the Taliban announced that women would be prohibited from attending university, Mashal's university had 450 female students studying subjects including computer science, economics, engineering, and journalism.
+Mashal had worked as a professor for ten years at the time of his arrest in 2023, including at three different academic institutions, including the University of Mysore in India, where he also studied; and most recently at his own private co-educational university in Kabul.
+By the time the Taliban announced that women would be prohibited from attending university in December 2022, Mashal's university had 450 female students studying subjects including computer science, economics, engineering, and journalism.

 Mashal lives in Kabul with his mother, wife, and daughter.
 Mashal's wife was a teacher prior to the 2021 Taliban offensive.

 Activism

-Following the suspension of female students, Mashal chose to close his university completely, saying "education is either offered to all, or no one".
-Mashal has criticised the theological basis used by the Taliban to justify their actions, stating his belief that God and Muhammad both advocated for female education, and that the Quran specifically referenced education being compulsory for all genders.
-Mashal believed that forbidding education for women would lead to an increase in crime, as well as in poverty rates for Afghan citizens.
+Following the suspension of higher education for women by the Taliban, Mashal chose to shut down his university completely rather than prevent female students from attending, saying that "education is either offered to all, or no one".
+Mashal has criticised the theological basis used by the Taliban to justify their actions with regards to women studying, stating his belief that God and Muhammad both advocated for female education, and that the Quran specifically referenced education as being compulsory for all genders.
+Mashal believed that forbidding education for women would lead to an increase in crime, as well as poverty, among Afghan citizens.

 Mashal received national and international press attention in December 2022 during a live interview on TOLOnews when he ripped up his academic records in protest against the ban on university and secondary education for Afghan women.
-Mashal stated at the time that he did not consider his qualifications to be necessary due to Afghanistan no longer being a country that valued education.
+Mashal stated during the interview that he did not consider his qualifications to be necessary due to Afghanistan no longer being a country that valued education.
 Videos of the interview went viral on social media, and Mashal was subsequently interviewed by international journalists including the BBC's Yalda Hakim; he told her that he would not stay silent even if he was threatened with death, and called on all men to stand up for the rights of Afghan women and girls.

-In February 2023, Mashal announced that he would distribute 21, 000 books from his university for free from a specially made cart by walking around the neighbourhoods of Kabul.
+In February 2023, Mashal announced that he would distribute 21, 000 books from his university, for free, from a specially made cart, by walking around the neighbourhoods of Kabul and handing them out.
 He stated he was doing so to protest the banning of female education.